okiemute04/toastExercise/README.md

 a simple toast system that notifies users when someone fills out a form on a page they've published (a form submission).
 They then can "like" the submission to have it saved on their list.

-Our hope is this exercise should take around 2-4 hours.

-_Please do not spend more than 4 hours._ If you do not finish, that is fine.
-We are most concerned with discussing how you approached the problem and solution during the interview.

 ## Setup

 * Must have recent versions of `git` and `node` installed